gantoine-vsa/agentic/docs/n8n.md

 ### For Mac users running OLLAMA locally

-If you're running **OLLAMA** locally on your Mac (not in Docker), you need to modify the `OLLAMA_HOST` environment variable in the n8n service configuration in [compose.yaml](../compose.yml) .
+If you're running [Ollama locally](./ollama.md) on your Mac (not in Docker), you need to modify the `OLLAMA_HOST` environment variable in the n8n service configuration in [compose.yaml](../compose.yml) .

-Additionally, after you see "Editor is now accessible via: <http://localhost:5678/>":
+Additionally, after you see "Editor is now accessible via: <http://localhost:5678/>" in docker compose logs:

 Head to <https://n8n.agentic.orb.local/home/credentials>
 Click on "Local Ollama service"
-Change the base URL to "<http://host.docker.internal:11434>"
+Change the base URL to <http://host.docker.internal:11434>

+> [!NOTE]
+> If you are using [LM Studio](./lm-studio.md), use [OpenAI Model integration](https://n8n.io/integrations/?q=openai) and use lms url: <http://host.docker.internal:1234/v1> URL instead of ollma url: <http://host.docker.internal:11434>

 ## Usage

 Quick start and usage

-- Open <http://n8n.agentic.orb.loca/> in your browser to set up n8n.
+- Open <http://n8n.agentic.orb.local> in your browser to set up n8n.
 You’ll only have to do this once.
 - Open the included workflow: <http://n8n.agentic.orb.loca/workflow/srOnR8PAY3u4RSwb>
 - Select **Test workflow** to start running the workflow.
 - If this is the first time you’re running the workflow, you may need to wait until `Ollama` finishes downloading `Llama3.2`.